N4S4/synology-api/documentation/docs/contribute/docs_guidelines.md

+---
+sidebar_position: 2
+title: Docs Guidelines
+---

 # Documentation Guidelines
 If you are reading this, it means you are planning on contributing to the project, for that, we thank you.

 As the project grows more and more with contributions and new API implementations, the complexity of the project increases too.
 For this reason we think that documenting the project is very important not only for us developers, but also for the people that will use the wrapper in their own projects.

 ## How to document
-The project main documentation source at the moment is through Python [Docstrings](https://peps.python.org/pep-0257/#what-is-a-docstring).
+The project's main documentation source at the moment is through Python [Docstrings](https://peps.python.org/pep-0257/#what-is-a-docstring).
 They are currently implemented for classes and their respective methods, both public and private.

-These docstrings are automatically parsed into the project's documentation site, so it is very important to respect the format chosen for the project.
+These docstrings are **automatically parsed** into the project's documentation site, so it is very important to respect the format chosen for the project.

-You can find an example of a class and method here [insert link].
-If you use Visual Studio Code, you can use the autoDocstring extension and set up the `autoDocstring.customTemplatePath` setting to the mustache file in the project root.
+If you use **Visual Studio Code**, we recommend using the [autoDocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) extension and set up the `autoDocstring.customTemplatePath` setting to the mustache file in the project root.
 This way, you will get automatic docstring generation while you code.

-You can simply add this line to your `settings.json`:
+You can simply add this line to your [settings.json](https://code.visualstudio.com/docs/getstarted/settings#_user-settings):
 ```json
 {
     //////////////////////////////////////